trailbehind/DeepOSM/_posts/2016-04-24-project_journal.md

 ## Coding

-* Got s3cmd set up, to list the NAIP bucket (to grab random NAIPs, instead of hard-coded values)
+* got s3cmd set up, to list the NAIP bucket (to grab random NAIPs, instead of hard-coded values)
+* script now grabs 4 randomish maryland NAIPs, instead of the same 4 around DC each time (let's see how much the accuracy varies)
+* made code/README more accessible, removed Experiment 1